 That’s great news if you have influences from a range of genres and styles of guitar music.
 Of course it is very common to have a wide range of musical tastes, listening to a vast range of music as and when the mood takes you is one of the great pleasures of music.

-As a beginner guitarist, the key point to remember is every standard electric guitar, no matter what shape, size or style, will all have a six strings tuned to standard tuning and a fretboard.
+The key point to remember is every standard electric guitar, no matter what shape, size or style, will all have a body, a neck and six strings tuned to standard tuning.
 They will all need an amplifier to project their sound and no matter what you choose, chords, scales and and techniques will be transferable to any future guitar you may own.

 If you are strapped for cash but are striving to own your first electric, you many want to consider looking at guitar starter packages.
-These are a great way to save money and because they contain everything you need to start playing electric guitar you won’t have to worry about buying anything else.
+These are a great way to save money and because they contain everything you need to start playing electric guitar you won’t have to worry about buying anything else for a while.

 Also think about buying after seasonal breaks as many music stores slash prices on guitars and there are some real bargains to be had if you keep an eye out.